higherkindness/mu-scala/microsite/src/main/docs/reference/source-generation.md

 ### muSrcGenValidateProto

-The sbt-mu-srcgen has compatibility with the plugin [scalapb-validate](https://github.com/scalapb/scalapb-validate).
+The sbt-mu-srcgen supports the plugin [scalapb-validate](https://github.com/scalapb/scalapb-validate).
-This plugin generate validators for your models, using the base validators defined the [PGV protoc plugin](https://github.com/envoyproxy/protoc-gen-validate)
+This plugin generates validators for your models, using the base validators defined by the [PGV protoc plugin](https://github.com/envoyproxy/protoc-gen-validate)

 As you probably guessed, this is only compatible with proto and the setting will be ignored when working with Avro files.

-In order to enable the validation methods generation, you need to set the setting `muSrcGenValidateProto` to true and import the PVG validators provided transitively by the `scalapb-validate-core` protobuf library:
+To enable the validation methods generation, you need to set the setting `muSrcGenValidateProto` to true and import the PVG validators provided transitively by the `scalapb-validate-core` protobuf library:

 ```